cdap-guides/cdap-mapreduce-guide/README.rst

 ``TopClientsMapReduce`` program and compute the top 10 Client IPs in a specific time-range.

-The results of the MapReduce job is persisted into a Dataset; the application uses the ``createDataset`` method to define the Dataset.
+The results of the MapReduce program is persisted into a Dataset; the application uses the ``createDataset`` method to define the Dataset.
 The ``ClientCount`` class defines the types used in the Dataset.